 Mark Kenyon of Wired to Hunt: If you glimpse an odd shape, a flash of white, or anything that catches your eye, investigate it with your optics—it’s always better to be safe than sorry.
 Change up your perspective: stop and scan the path behind you, or hop on top of a log to see the area from above.
 These new angles can sometimes unveil a hidden shed that you never otherwise would have seen.

-Michael Hunsucker of Heartland Bowhunter: After picking up one side to a shed, we’ll often grid-search the area looking for the other side.
+Michael Hunsucker of Heartland Bowhunter: After picking up one side of a shed, we’ll often grid-search the area looking for the other side.
 From my experience, however, if it’s not lying within 100 yards of the original side, it could be anywhere.
 It’s interesting to monitor deer over the years and see how some cast their antlers side by side while others will hold onto the opposite side for days or even weeks.
 Imagine how much ground a deer covers in one day.
 It could be anywhere.

 Mark Kenyon of Wired to Hunt: I will spend maybe 10-15 minutes searching an ever-growing concentric circle around the first antler, maxing out about 70-100 yards away.
 If I haven’t found the match by then, I’ll continue on with my original trajectory and plan.